-- 7. Accessory Dwelling Units.
+- installations, mailboxes, lamp posts, bird baths, and structures of like nature. - 2.
+Fixed Structures.
+Outdoor fireplaces, doghouses, children's play equipment when the lot requirements are adhered to. - 3.
+Walls.
+Fences, walls, structural screens, retaining walls when they do not hinder vision clearance triangles or intersection visibility. - 4.
+Plant Material.
+Trees, shrubs, flowers, or other plant material in any required front, side or rear yard provided that sight visibility triangles are not hindered. - 5.
+Animals.
+Domestic pets and horses provided the keeping of the animals is not for profit and not construed as a kennel. - 6.
+Sports equipment.
+Portable sports goals provided they are not in the right-of-way. - 7.
+Accessory Dwelling Units.
 It is the intent of this section to permit, in the correct context, secondary dwellings as an alternative single family living arrangement.
 It is the intent that the occupancy is associated with the primary dwelling, and that the dwelling be held to the standards below.
 The restrictions herein are designed so that it remains clear that the property is a single lot and use, that the accessory dwelling appear subordinate in size and/or location, and that any potential nuisance is mitigated. - a.
 An accessory dwelling unit is permitted as a special exception in certain districts - b.
 One accessory dwelling unit may be permitted either within an accessory structure or as an independent accessory structure - c.
 The owner(s) of the single-family lot upon which the accessory apartment is located shall occupy at least one (1) of the dwelling units on the premises. - d.
 Occupation of accessory dwelling units may be limited by the Board of Zoning Appeals. - e.
 The accessory dwelling unit shall not exceed 75% of the primary dwelling footprint and shall not exceed the greater of 720 square feet and 7% of lot coverage - f.
 An accessory dwelling unit shall be constructed no farther than 100 linear feet from the primary/principal dwelling - g.
 An accessory dwelling unit shall be constructed so as to maintain the appearance of the property as a residence and the approving body should consider the Residential Design Standards, Chapter 8.1 - h.
 A minimum of two (2) off-street parking spaces, including the driveway, shall be provided. - i.
-A screening plan shall be a part of the approval process that the maximum number of elderly persons receiving care, protection and supervision in any such home shall not exceed six (6) at any given time.
+Ascreening plan shall be a part of the approval process